Instant Pot Potato Salad

 So I was so excited to discover that the Instant Pot yields the perfect texture every single time.
 With just a four minute cook time, chopped red potatoes come out soft enough to absorb the dressing but solid enough to distinguish themselves from mashed potatoes.

 Cut the potatoes into evenly sized pieces of about 3/4 inches.
 At this size, they should be perfectly cooked after a 4 minute cook time in the Instant Pot.
 If you’re using a different type of potato or you cut the pieces bigger, it may take a bit longer to cook them.
-If they’re still hard after the 4 minute cook time, you can simply set the Instant Pot to Saute and continue cooking them, uncovered, for a few more minutes.
+If they’re still hard after the 4 minute cook time, you can simply set the Instant Pot to Saute and continue cooking them, uncovered, for a few more minutes, until softened.

 Potato salad can be frozen, but the quality isn’t as good after defrosting.
 Rather than freeze the finished potato salad, it’s a better idea to freeze the plain cooked potato chunks.
 Once they’re defrosted, steam them briefly to heat them up, then add the remaining ingredients.